robertsledge/ActiveDirectoryLab/ClientMachineSetup/README.md

 ![alt text](https://github.com/robertsledge/ActiveDirectoryLab/blob/main/media/45.JPG)

-When we get to the desktop, go to the search br and type 'computer name', and click 'View Your PC Name'.
+When we get to the desktop, go to the search bar and type 'computer name', and click 'View Your PC Name'.

 ![alt text](https://github.com/robertsledge/ActiveDirectoryLab/blob/main/media/46.JPG)